DavidDragonsage/FooocusPlus/readme.md

 ## Language Support

-Language and optional preset startup files are available in the FooocusPlus\UserDir\batch_startups folder. _Please copy whatever you need to the FooocusPlus folder before using them._ These are the current language startups:
+Language and other optional startup files are available in the FooocusPlus\UserDir\batch_startups folder. _Please copy whatever you need to the FooocusPlus folder before using them._ The following language startups files offer full support - in the user interface, the Prompt Translator, dynamic status reports and the console window:

 - Chinese, Simplified: 常规启动.bat and 不更新启动.bat (no update)
 - English, UK: run_FooocusPlus_UK.bat
 - French: run_FooocusPlus_française.bat
 - Spanish: run_FooocusPlus_español.bat

+A total of 40 languages are supported by FooocusPlus, but the majority only provide Prompt Translator, dynamic status reports and console window translation in the selected language.
+There are several limited support language files in the batch_startups folder, and details on how to setup other languages in the Wiki, starting [here](https://github.com/DavidDragonsage/FooocusPlus/wiki/Language-Support:-Introduction).

 ## Getting Help